 We are busy finalising the necessary requirements in order to move to the first intake stage of the clinical trials, but wanted to give you an update on the progress of the APM to date.

-With key partnerships finalised, the first patient visits are scheduled to begin in March 2020 (once ethics approval is confirmed) and take place over a year.
-We are planning to have eight clinics participate in the clinical trial, located in hospitals and clinical centres in NSW, Victoria, Queensland, South Australia and Western Australia.
+With key partnerships finalised, the first patient visits are scheduled to begin in later in 2020 (once ethics approval is confirmed) and take place over a year.
+We are planning to have the clinical trial, located in hospitals and clinical centres in NSW, Victoria, South Australia and Western Australia.

-Once critical organisational aspects of the trial are finalised, we will be alerting you closer to the intake period so you can discuss your suitability as a participant with one of the APM clinical trial site doctors.
-We expect that this will be in January 2020.
+Once critical organisational aspects of the trial are finalised, we will be alerting you closer to the intake period so you can discuss your suitability as a participant with one of the APM clinical trial site doctors. .

 A novel feature for Trial 1, is that it will assess four repurposed medications against placebo, recruiting 300 patients nationwide.
 These medications each have different but compelling biochemical evidence for their potential to slow or stop long-term decline in Parkinson's.
 This trial design will allow the testing of various pathological pathways, such as inflammation and oxidative stress, within one study.
 The APM researchers will test the target engagement of these pathways, and evaluate disease progression.